Izora Armstead

 Izora Margaret Rhodes-Armstead (July 6, 1942 – September 16, 2004) was an American singer.
-Known for her distinctive alto voice, Armstead first achieved success as one half of the duo Two Tons O' Fun, along with Martha Wash, as they sang backup for American disco singer Sylvester.
+Known for her distinctive alto voice, Armstead first achieved success as one half of the duo Two Tons O' Fun, with Martha Wash, as they sang backup for American disco singer Sylvester.
 The duo obtained their own record deal as Two Tons O'Fun in 1979.
 They released three consecutive songs that were hits on the Dance Chart.
 The duo was renamed The Weather Girls in 1982 after the release of their single "It's Raining Men", their most successful single.
-As a duo, The Weather Girls released five albums and were also featured on Sylvester's albums.
+As a duo, The Weather Girls released five albums and were featured on Sylvester's albums.

-After The Weather Girls disbanded in 1988, Armstead released a single, "Don't Let Love Slip Away" (1991).
+After The Weather Girls disbanded in 1988, Armstead released the single "Don't Let Love Slip Away" (1991).
 In 1991, she reformed The Weather Girls with her daughter Dynelle Rhodes, who had been one of the duo's background singers.
 Over the course of a decade, they released three albums: Double Tons of Fun (1993), Think Big!
 (1995), and Puttin' On The Hits (1999).

 On September 16, 2004, Armstead died from heart failure in San Leandro, California.

 Early life

-Izora M. Rhodes was born on July 6, 1942, in Houston, Texas.
-She moved to San Francisco, California with her family when she was a child.
-At the young age of four, she began playing piano and later began singing at age eight.
+Izora M. Rhodes was born on July 6, 1942 in Houston, Texas.
+She moved to San Francisco with her family when she was a child.
+At the young age of 4, she began playing piano and later began singing at age 8.
 Rhodes eventually became the lead vocalist and pianist of San Francisco Inspirational Choir.
 Rhodes studied classical music at San Francisco Conservatory.
 She modeled herself after her favorite singers Mahalia Jackson and Clara Ward.

 By 1975, Rhodes had a total of seven children, six boys and a girl, that she raised as a single parent.
 To support her children, Rhodes worked as a bartender and a nurse assistant.
-In addition, Rhodes also worked as a piano and vocal teacher.
+In addition, Rhodes worked as a piano and vocal teacher.
 In 1976, Rhodes married a new husband and changed her last name to Armstead.
 According to the autobiography book The Fabulous Sylvester: The Legend, the Music, the Seventies in San Francisco written by Joshua Gamson, she had a total of eleven children (four of which are allegedly step-children) with then-new husband [Armstead].
-Now Izora Armstead, she eventually landed in a short-lived gospel group called N.O.W.
-(News of the World), which would include neighborhood friend Martha Wash.
+Now Izora Armstead, she eventually landed in a short-lived gospel group named N.O.W.
+(News of the World), which included neighborhood friend Martha Wash.